dkeetonx/jumpcutter-ng/README.md

     --noise                The amount of noise

+    --threads              Sets the number of threads (default: 8)

     --vcodec               Video codec for the output file.
-Use --vcodec=list to see options'
+Use --vcodec=list to see options

     --crf                  CRF Value to give h264, h265 and other compabitble vcodecs.